30 Essential Time Management Strategies for Efficiency

 Research conducted by Behance found out that when you place importance on hours and physical presence over results and actions, you inevitably lead yourself down a road of anxiety.
 Not only that, but you also breed a culture of inefficiency.

-If you spend too much time sitting on your desk, it would promise nothing but a factory-like culture, where basic laws of human nature and idea generation are ignored.
+If you spend too much time sitting at your desk, it would promise nothing but a factory-like culture, where basic laws of human nature and idea generation are ignored.

 - If the brain is tired, it does not work effectively.